 I lived that way only until recently, when I decided to switch jobs and live life beyond my android phone.
 Slowly, I made it a conscious effort to leave my phone inside my bag or place it behind me while eating, and the funny thing is, I do notice others doing the same.
 And when that happens, I actually get kilig.
 I'll feel touched and take it as a sign that the person I'm with is all ears, is in the moment, and has all my attention.
 More of these, please.

 Enough judging of people taking photos of whatever they fancy—documenting the daily grind is now a fact of life we must all accept.
 So now what touches my heart is when my boyfriend or my mother, who both essentially have little to zero presence on social media, actually make the effort to understand what I'm doing.

 From taking my photos to helping me decide what to post, I consult with them trivial concerns such as checking if the line where the sky meets the sea is absolutely straight.
-We should especially be thankful, too, for our mothers who have finally accepted the fact that we aren’t the type to take photos against the backdrop of a magandang tanawin or under the welcome arch of a province we’re visiting for the first time anymore, in the way that they used to with their Kodak film cameras.
+In the middle of it all, I realize that we should especially be thankful, too, for our mothers who have finally accepted the fact that we aren’t the type to take photos against the backdrop of a magandang tanawin or under the welcome arc of a province we’re visiting for the first time anymore, in the way that they used to with their Kodak film cameras.